Spokane, Portland and Seattle 539: Preservation

 In 1957, the SP&S donated the No. 539 to the City of Vancouver.
 On September 30 of that year, a lift truck moved 33-foot sections of track in place in front of No. 539 as the locomotive made its 31/2-block run from Seventh and Harney Streets to its new display site at Esther Short Park.
 About 200 members of the railroad brotherhoods volunteered to move the locomotive, and it was accomplished in about five hours.
 Reuben E. Brown, a retired SP&S engineer, fireman, and Great Northern employee, was one of the engineers who drove No. 539 to its new home in the park, and he was one of several railroad veterans who showed up for that day's operation.
+The park with the locomotive was dedicated on October 5, 1957.
 Gleaming in a new paint job of black and silver, the locomotive would remain in the park as a lasting memorial to railroading's steam age for the next forty years.
 By 1960, No. 539 became one of only two SP&S steam locomotives that were left to survive, and the only other locomotive is 4-8-4 No. 700.

 In the early 1990s, Brian Fleming, a former owner and operator of the Mount Hood Railroad, purchased No. 539 from the city, and he came up with plans to restore the locomotive to operating condition in Montana.
 Beginning on April 26, 1997, a salvation group removed some components to make moving No. 539 easier, including the connecting rods for smoother motion, and the cowcatcher for easier crane rigging access.
 Extended temporary rails were also installed behind the locomotive for additional space to position the cranes, since at the time, No. 539's display site was surrounded by trees.
 On June 21, workers with two trucks and a heavyweight crane arrived to move the locomotive down the street to the Burlington Northern (BN) mainline, and people gathered to watch the process.
 First, the tender was pulled out and lifted from the rails, and placed onto the flatbed of the first truck.
 Then, the locomotive itself was backed out of the park and then lifted up and placed onto the second truck.
 The locomotive and the tender were brought onto BN trackage and then towed to a nearby Power station under a rooftop.